the-human-colossus-foundation/oca-spec/docs/specification/README.md

 worldwide interchange of text in electronic form.

-In addition to the [Mandatory attributes](#mandatory-attributes), the Character Encoding Overlay MUST include at least one of the following attributes:
+In addition to the [Mandatory attributes](#mandatory-attributes), the Character Encoding Overlay MUST include the following attributes:

-- `default_character_encoding`

-  The "default_character_encoding" attribute specifies the default character encoding for the attributes contained in the parent Capture Base.

-  The most common default character set is UTF-8 \[[RFC3629](#ref-RFC3629)\], which accounts for 98% of all web pages in the World Wide Web and up to 100.0% for some languages, as of 2021.

 - `attr_character_encoding`

   The `attr_character_encoding` attribute maps key-value pairs where the key is the attribute name and the value is the character encoding.

-  Any attributes contained in the `attr_character_encoding` attribute override the behaviour of the `default_character_encoding` attribute.

   There are many encoding standards including Base64
   \[[RFC4648](#ref-RFC4648)\], UTF-8, and ASCII to name a few.
 Each standard has